If you want to write about anything you’d like, as often as you’d like, there’s a place for that: your own website.

 We’re so lucky.

-But we may miss out on ways to spread our writing, because we’re not as accustomed to the practices our writer predecessors needed to implement to get their work in front of new readers.
+But we may miss out on ways to spread our writing, because we’re not as accustomed to the practices our writer predecessors needed to use to find loyal readers.

 I want to show you how to seize more contemporary opportunities with classic grit.